 - name of the landlord where the event is held

-Of the revenue generated by the admission tax, 75% goes to the Seattle Arts Account.
+Of the revenue generated by the admission tax, 75 percent goes to the Seattle Arts Account.
 The Arts Account supports programs that keep artists living and working in Seattle.
 The fund also creates art opportunities for Seattle youth.

 Exemption from the admission tax

 If you obtain a certificate of exemption from us, then you don't have to pay admission tax.
 You must meet specific requirements, however, to be exempt from the admission tax.
-Please contact us if you think your event is exempt.
+See the following links for more information on two specific exemptions:

 Read the code